Patient education: Why does my child need vaccines? (Beyond the Basics)

 Severe side effects — Severe side effects of vaccines are rare, but may include a severe neurologic reaction (eg, seizures) or severe allergic reactions (eg, anaphylaxis).
 Allergic reactions usually occur within minutes to hours of receiving the vaccine.
 If this occurs in the doctor's or nurse's office, emergency care can be given immediately.
 If a severe reaction occurs away from the doctor's or nurse's office, the parent/guardian should call emergency medical services, available in most areas of the United States by dialing 911.

-Reasons to avoid vaccination — A particular vaccine may not be recommended for children with a serious allergic reaction to the following:
+Reasons to avoid vaccination — A particular vaccine may not be recommended for children who have had a serious allergic reaction to certain things, such as:

 ●The antibiotic medications neomycin or streptomycin (some vaccines contain trace amounts of neomycin)